-It’s critical to show your audience why you have decided to run for office.
-When voters can connect your motivation to the policies you want to enact, it helps them trust you.
-It shows voters that you are your own validator.
-For example, a business-owner might say they will bring their enterprising mentality to state government.
-A parent running for school board may promise to bring the same commitment they have raising their children to the board.
+Now it’s time to connect your story with the problem you want to solve.
+Show your audience why you’ve decided to run for office.
+When voters can connect your motivation to the policies you want to enact, they can trust you to hold yourself accountable.
+For example, a business owner might say they will bring their enterprising mentality to the state government.
+A parent running for school board may promise to bring the same commitment they have with raising their children to the board.

 At the end of a stump speech, you hopefully convinced a large portion of the audience to support you.
 They may be looking for ways to help your campaign.

 This is the moment where the specific ask must be made.
 What do you want them to do?
-You may want them to register to vote and commit to voting on election day.
-Maybe you want them to donate to your campaign.
+You may want them to register to vote and commit to voting on Election Day.
+Maybe you want them to donate to your campaign if you’re speaking at a fundraiser.
 You may want them to volunteer and host campaign events.
-Regardless, the request must be clear at the end of the speech.
+Regardless, the request must be clear at the end of the speech, if not verbatim.

 By the end of the campaign, you will want to throw away your stump speech, and never hear it again.
 That’s a good thing!
 It means you performed this one speech so many times you conveyed your core message to voters.
 This repetition is why your stump speech is so important.
 It is your best chance to make the right impression and be memorable to voters come election day.
 These tips will help you start writing your stump speech.
-Below is an annotated sample to help you further visualize your stump speech!
+Download this Stump Speech Example to help you further visualize your stump speech!